 Drugs and alcohol impair the logical reasoning centers in your brain, which results in impaired judgment and cognition.
 Addiction can also cause:

 - Mood and personality changes

-As your tolerance to your substance of choice increases, you need to continuously increase your use in order to feel the same pleasurable effects and to avoid withdrawal.
+As your tolerance to your substance of choice increases, you need to continuously increase your use to feel the same pleasurable effects and avoid withdrawal.
 Eventually, you can abuse your substance of choice solely to avoid withdrawal symptoms.
-The financial burden of sustaining a serious addiction can lead to mounting debt, unpaid bills and depleted savings.
+The financial burden of sustaining a serious addiction can lead to mounting debt, unpaid bills, and depleted savings.

-During addiction, it is common to isolate from others and prioritize your substance abuse over your responsibilities.
+It is common to isolate yourself from others and prioritize your substance abuse over your responsibilities during addiction.
 You may show up intoxicated to school or work or have difficulty getting through the day without using your substance of choice.
 Individualized addiction treatment helps you learn how to cope with triggers, cravings, and stress, as well as how to change negative thinking patterns and behaviors.
 During withdrawal, a personalized detox plan ensures that your early recovery needs are met.

 When you choose to attend a detox center, your treatment team will develop a personalized detox plan.
-The reason that an individualized detox plan is so important to your recovery is that it helps identify your specific needs.
+An individualized detox plan is so important to your recovery because it helps identify your specific needs.
 Withdrawal symptoms vary in length and intensity due to a variety of factors, such as: